paulorobertobranco/rtia_ec_optimization/README.md

 ## Evolutionary Computing Optimization
+Project developed as final evaluation of 'Optimization and decision making using AI' course.

-**Input:** Location of pharmacies in a given geographic coverage.
+Multiobjective problem that aims to maximaze the minimal distance of pharmacies and minimize the minimal distance of hospitals given a geographic coverage.
+NSGA-II was chosen as EC algorithm, usig the folowing characteristics:
+  - Chromosome: [float, float]
+  - Evaluation: Haversine formula
+  - Crossover: Simulated binary crossover that modify in-place the input individuals
+  - Mutation: Gaussian distribution
+  - Parent selection: Tournament selection based on dominance between two individuals
+  - Next generation selection: NSGA-II selection operator on the individuals

+  **Input:** Geographic location center (latitude, longitude) and radius (meters).

-**Model:** Gets the distance from the location informed to all pharmacies of the indicated coverage and returns the minimum distance.
+  **Model:** Gets the distance from the input location informed to all pharmacies and all hospitals of the indicated coverage and returns the minimum distances.

-**Output:** Latitude and longitude that provides the longest distance.
+  **Output:** Latitudes and longitudes that provides the longest distance for pharmacies and the shortest distance to hospitals.